-In traditional development, the code base can change multiple times between when a bug is detected, and when a developer actually starts working on it.
-This can result in added time for a developer trying to figure out how to reproduce a bug.
-In Agile, this scenario is less relevant because testing and coding activities are performed close to each other.
-Developers haven’t had enough time to change the code that makes the reproduction more difficult.
+In traditional development, the codebase can change multiple times between when a bug is detected and when a developer starts working on it.
+This can result in time for a developer trying to figure out how to reproduce a bug.
+In Agile, this scenario is less relevant because testing and coding activities are performed closely.
+Developers haven’t had enough time to change the code, making reproduction more difficult.

-In an Agile environment, testing is done continuously throughout the software development life cycle; it can't be ignored or cut by much.
-This is one important thing in Agile testing, as in traditional projects the testing phase is often cut in order to meet the deadlines.
+Testing is done continuously throughout the software development life cycle; it can't be ignored or cut by much.
+This is one crucial thing in Agile testing; as in traditional projects, the testing phase is often missed to meet the deadlines.